CodeJonesW/Wills_Blog/assets/blog-posts/home-automation-2.md

 cover_image: "/images/posts/home-auto-day-2/raspberry-pi.webp"
 ---

 This is a continuation of me writing about my experience setting up a raspberry pi to do several home automation projects.
-My previous post can be found [here](/blog/home-automation-day-1).

 My Raspberry Pi arrived as expected on July 12th but I had to wait a few extra days to receive my micro hdmi cable and usb c power supply.
 A few things I learned about the raspberry pi 5 when ordering the needed parts